justinmeiners/efficient-programming-with-components/10_binary_counter.md

 [Charles Dodgson][carroll] (Lewis Carroll).
 If you haven't heard of him, you should.
-There is a very important book which he wrote, not the [mathematical book][carroll-logic] , but the book called ["Alice's Adventures in Wonderland"][alice].
+There is a very important book which he wrote, not the [mathematical book][carroll-logic] , but the book called ["Alice's Adventures in Wonderland"][alice-in-wonderland].
-If you haven't read it, do.
+If you haven't read it, do[^alice-free-ebook].
-No person should be hired ever unless you read "Alice in Wonderland". in any case he was also a mathematician.
+No person should be hired ever unless they read "Alice in Wonderland".
+In any case, he was also a mathematician.
-He also dabbled in all kind of games apparently he [invented Scrabble][scrabble] and bunch of other games.
+He also dabbled in all kind of games apparently he invented Scrabble and bunch of other games[^inventor-of-scrabble].

-At some point he decided that there is a clear problem with tennis tournaments.
+At some point he decided that there is a clear problem with lawn tennis tournaments.
 He observed that with a very high probability, if you have say a tournament with 64 players, the guy who gets the second prize is actually not the second strongest.